- Vice President, Policy Research

-Richard Williams is director of policy research at the Mercatus Center at George Mason University.
+Richard Williams is vice president for policy research at the Mercatus Center at George Mason University.
 He is an expert in benefit-cost analysis and risk analysis, particularly associated with food safety and nutrition.

 Williams has testified before the US Congress and addressed numerous international governments, including those of the United Kingdom, South Korea, Yugoslavia, and Australia.
 His media appearances have included NPR, Reuters, Bloomberg, the New York Times and the Wall Street Journal.

 Before joining the Mercatus Center, Williams was the director for social sciences at the Center for Food Safety and Applied Nutrition in the Food and Drug Administration (FDA).
 He also was an adviser to the Harvard Center for Risk Analysis and taught economics at Washington and Lee University.
 He is a US Army veteran who served in Vietnam.

 Williams received his PhD and MA in economics from Virginia Tech and his BS in business administration from Old Dominion University.